Managing Student Data:

 Often charter schools are using Excel spreadsheets to collect data.
 While you can manipulate the data with pivot tables, for more advanced reporting schools may need to move to a more sophisticated system.

 The other piece that school leaders should consider is creating a data champion.
 This person, or team, is an advocate and guide for all things related to data.
-They help teachers and administrators understand what data they have, how it can be pulled, what types of reports are available and how it can used to influence planning.
+They help teachers and administrators understand what data they have, how it can be pulled, what types of reports are available, and how they can be used to influence planning.

 The best schools use data extensively to drive decision-making and instruction, school-wide.
 Once your staff is comfortable with the data, it can be used to inform choices in every area of school administration and teaching.
 Using this level of data-driven insight can help you be more confident in your ability to achieve your educational goals.